Daniel Oliver (policymaker)

-Daniel Oliver (born March 10, 1939) was executive editor of National Review from 1973 to 1976 and chairman of the Federal Trade Commission from 1986 to 1990.
+Daniel Oliver (March 10, 1939 – June 26, 2026) was an American executive editor of National Review from 1973 to 1976 and chairman of the Federal Trade Commission from 1986 to 1990.
 He was chairman of the National Review board and a trustee of the magazine made so by William F. Buckley, Jr., founder of the publication.

 Background

 Oliver grew up in New York City.
+His ancestors included Samuel Seabury, the first American Episcopal bishop, Peter Oliver, colonial Chief Justice of Massachusetts, Andrew Oliver, lieutenant governor of the Province of Massachusetts Bay, and the inventor Francis Blake.

-He graduated from Harvard College in 1964 and then from Fordham University School of Law.
+He graduated from Harvard College in 1964, where he studied with Bernard Bailyn, and then from Fordham University School of Law.

 Early career

 From 1959 to 1962, Oliver served in the U.S. Army, where he was stationed in California and Germany.

 In 1965, he was a candidate for New York's state assembly while campaigning with William F. Buckley, Jr., in support of Buckley's New York City mayoral race.

 In 1970, he worked as the director of research for James L. Buckley's successful New York senatorial race.

 Reagan administration

 Oliver was the general counsel at the U.S. Department of Education from 1981 to 1983 under President Ronald Reagan.
 He was general counsel at the U.S. Department of Agriculture from 1983 to 1986 before becoming the chairman of the Federal Trade Commission, a position he held until 1990.
 He has an honorary doctoral degree from the Universidad Francisco Marroquin, an honor also bestowed upon former U.S. Ambassador Jeane Kirkpatrick and former Czech President Vaclav Klaus.

 The Oliver-run Federal Trade Commission was known as one of the most anti-cartelist in the nation's history.